wp-plugins/wp-staging/readme.txt

 * Access to the staging site will be granted only for administrators
 * Admin bar reflects that you are working on a staging site
 * No access to staging site for search engines
 * Extensive logging if things goes wrong.
-(Find them in wp-content/wp-staging/logs)

 = What does not work or is not tested? =